minnojs/docsite/content/installation/awsinstallation/_index.en.md

 disableToc: true
 ---

-This guide will cover getting a minnoServer instance running on AWS using docker.
+This page covers getting a minnoServer instance running on AWS using docker.
+In short, all that it requires is duplicating an image of the server we already created on AWS, and configuring it and launching it.

 1. [Sign up for AWS](https://aws.amazon.com/premiumsupport/knowledge-center/create-and-activate-aws-account/)